-You can quote your tax file number online by amending your personal details on your BT Super for Life account accessed through Internet Banking.
+You can provide your tax file number online by amending your personal details on your BT Super for Life account accessed through Internet Banking.

-BT Financial Group is part of the Westpac group of companies - one of Australia's largest financial organisations.
-Through this relationship, we are able to offer our investors the convenience of applying for and accessing the BT Super for Life product via a retail online banking portal - which means you can view your superannuation account balance, top-up your account, view your transaction history and fund performance all at the click of a button.
+BT is part of the Westpac Group – one of Australia's largest financial organisations.
+Through this relationship, we are able to offer our investors the convenience of applying for and accessing the BT Super for Life product via a retail online banking portal – which means you can view your superannuation account balance, top-up your account, view your transaction history and fund performance all at the click of a button.

 If you're working and saving for retirement, a BT Super for Life – Super account allows you or your employer to add money to your superannuation with ease.
 A BT Super for Life – Super account can be held by anyone old enough to access Internet Banking.
 There is no maximum age; however conditions regarding contributions apply from the age of 65.

 Yes.
 The fund is designed to cater to all your superannuation needs throughout life, and the accounts you hold will depend on your goals and your stage in life.
 BT Super for Life offers a general super account for those working, a Transition to Retirement account and a Retirement account.